Redevelopment and Extension of the Haut-Jura Park Visitor Center in Lajoux

 • Project management

-Adelfo Scaranello (architect), CET ingénierie (electrical engineering, MEP engineering, concrete structure), ECPI (cost consultant), Ilex (landscape architect)
+Tectoniques (architect, lead), Adelfo Scaranello (associate architect), Ilex (landscape architect), CET ingénierie (electrical engineering, MEP engineering, concrete structure), ECPI (cost consultant)

 • Photography